bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 ##### Patient Extensions

 There are several extensions that are applied to the Patient resource.
-The list below is an overview, more details on the extensions can be found be following the links on the Patient snapshot page.
+The list below is an overview, more details on the extensions can be found by following the links on the Patient resource snapshot [page](StructureDefinition-bc-patient.html) .

 Extension Name | Description |
 :--- | :--- |